TheOdinProject/curriculum/CONTRIBUTING.md

 1. Fork this repo to your own GitHub account.
 If you don't know how to do so, follow the GitHub documentation on how to [fork a repo](https://docs.github.com/en/get-started/quickstart/fork-a-repo).

 2. Clone this repo to your local machine with one of the commands below.
 Be sure the `<your username>` text is replaced with your actual GitHub username, and the `<repo name>` with the actual repo name.
-You can also read the GitHub documentaiton on [cloning a repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository).
+You can also read the GitHub documentation on [cloning a repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository).

     ```bash
     # If you have SSH set up with Git: